Category Archives: Bavarian Royals

 Tomb of King Ludwig III. photo © Susan Flantzer

-King Ludwig III died at Nádasdy Castle in Sárvár, Hungary, on October 18, 1921.
+The former King Ludwig III died at Nádasdy Castle in Sárvár, Hungary, on October 18, 1921.
 His body was brought to Wildenwart Castle where his wife was buried, and then both of their remains were brought to the Ludwigskirche in Munich where a state funeral was held.
 They were then buried in the crypt of the Frauenkirche in Munich.
-In keeping with tradition, his heart was entombed separately, at the Shrine of Our Lady of Altötting.
+In keeping with tradition, his heart was buried separately, at the Shrine of Our Lady of Altötting.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.